elliedrui/simple-scoreboard/README.md

 # simple-scoreboard
-a git ops workshop for opentofu and aws
+a git ops workshop for opentofu and aws including linting.